 At Basel 2011, Rolex unveiled an updated version of the venerable Explorer II.
-Originally introduced in 1971 as a watch for cave dwellers, the Explorer II stood out as Rolex’s adventure watch because of the 24 hour bezel that can be felt by finger pressure, and the bright orange 24 hour hand.
+Rolex Explorer II history describes an investment in the future, as well as honoring the past.
+They originally introduced the Explorer II in 1971 as a watch for cave dwellers.
+It stood out as Rolex’s adventure watch because the 24 hour bezel could be felt by finger pressure, and the visible bright orange 24 hour hand.
 The all stainless bezel and the orange 24 hour hand is certainly what made the Rolex Explorer II definitely cool.
 Unlike other Rolex sport watches, there is not a two-tone, gold, or platinum version.
-The Explorer II was intended to be an adventure watch through-and-through.
+They intended the Explorer II to be an adventure watch through and through.

-The new Explorer II 216570 incorporates a larger case and watch face increasing from 40mm to 42mm, larger hands filled with Rolex’s new Chromolite lume, Rolex’s proprietary in-house ParaFlex shock mechanism, and Rolex’s updated solid linked Oyster bracelet and clasp with the EasyLink system to quickly adjust the band ½ link.
-Like with all update Rolex watches, there is anti-reflective coating under the date window for easy date viewing.
+The new Explorer II 216570 incorporates a larger case and watch face.
+These increased from 40mm to 42mm.
+This model integrates larger hands filled with Rolex’s new Chromolite lume and Rolex’s proprietary in-house ParaFlex shock mechanism.
+Rolex’s updated solid linked Oyster bracelet and clasp with the EasyLink system allowed quick adjustment of the band ½ link.
+Similar to all updated Rolex watches, there is anti-reflective coating under the date window for easy date viewing.

-Without question, the Explorer II is an adventure watch.
-Available in either matte black face or polar white face, the new Explorer II is easy to read, the orange hands are certainly visible, and on the black face model, the hands are painted black in the center section giving a floating hands look, a nod to the original 1971 Explorer II design.
-The Chromolite lume is not as bright as the SuperLuminova found on other Rolex models, but it does glow longer and more often in low light conditions.
-The Explorer II is a great update and shows that Rolex is looking towards the future while honoring its past.
+Without question, Rolex Explorer II history describes the development of an adventure watch.
+The new Explorer II is available in either matte black face or polar white face and easy to read.
+Additionally, the orange hands are certainly more visible.
+The black face model has painted black hands in the center section.
+This gives a floating hands look, a nod to the original 1971 Explorer II design.
+The Chromolite lume is not as bright as the SuperLuminova found on other Rolex models.
+However, it does glow longer and more often in low light conditions.
+The Explorer II is a great update and popular choice for the adventurer in all of us.